kemitchell/docs/hyperdrive.md

 6 = h(d)
 ```

-An interesting property of merkle trees is that the node 3 hashes the entire data set.
-Therefore we only need to trust node 3 to verify all data.
-However as we learned above there will only be a single root if there is a power of two data blocks.
+An interesting property of merkle trees is that node 3 represents the entire data set using a cumulative hash.
+Therefore we only need to trust node 3 to verify all data in this example.

-Again lets expand our data set to contain 6 items `(a, b, c, d, e, f)`:
+What happens when we expand our data set to contain 6 items `(a, b, c, d, e, f)`, so it has two roots?

 ```
 0 = h(a)